grromrell/data_odbc/README.md

             In [2]: do.create_odbc_ini()

         This will create a (hidden) file in your home directory that can store all of your connections called odbc.ini.
-        Once your odbc.ini file is created you can then create individual SQL server connections called Data Source Names (DSNs).
+        Once your odbc.ini file is created you can then create individual connections called Data Source Names(DSNs).
 The process to do so is simple:

             In [3]: do.add_dsn('dsn_name', 'server_location', 'database_name')